 Reading that list of reasons probably has you feeling a little blue as you reflect on your bank balance and the severe lack of Christmas sparkle that January has to offer.
 So, how do you survive the saddest day of the year?
 Fortunately, we’ve come up with some ideas to make your Blue Monday a whole lot brighter.

 Take yourself somewhere sunny

-Run away from all responsibility and book a last-minute holiday somewhere hot.
-There’s nothing like lying by the pool, with a cool cocktail and hot sun to improve your mood.
-Short on cash or can’t escape the office?
-Simply switch up your UV lamp get that glowing summer feeling going.
+Unfortunately there’ll be no last minute escapes for winter sun this January, but you can still boost your mood with some time outside.
+If work’s too busy or you’re stuck inside right now, then it’s time to invest in a UV lamp.
+Simply switch up your UV lamp to get that glowing summer feeling going.
 Light therapy’s actually been proven to be effective in treating seasonal affective disorder (SAD), so why not use your work’s free electricity to power your way to sunshine and rainbows — you can thank us later.1

 Forget work, watch GIFs